 Learn more and apply at www.jtcc.edu/scholarships.

 The Virginia Space Grant Consortium (VSGC) offers $2,000 scholarships to community college students majoring in STEM disciplines (Science, Technology, Engineering and Math).

 VCU Bridges to the Baccalaureate Dream-to-Goal Program (DTG)

-The DTG program is a partnership between VCU, John Tyler and other institutions.
-The program gives those interested in pursuing a career in science a chance to participate in a multi-year summer program that teaches students about laboratory research techniques and gives them a chance to use those skills in research labs at VCU.
-DTG also provides students with the opportunity to participate in an internship in which they’ll work on an independent research project.
+DTG is a partnership between VCU, John Tyler and other institutions.
+The program gives students interested in pursuing a career in science a chance to participate in a multi-year summer program focused on laboratory research techniques.
+DTG also provides students with internship opportunities to work on an independent research project.